Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Terraform-Notes.md

 - **Avoid Storing Secrets in State**: AWS Secrets Manager, HashiCorp Vault, or encrypted files[6].
 - **Use Static Analysis Tools**:
 - Implement tools like `terraform validate`, `TFLint.
-- **Compliance Testing**: Use tools like `terraform-compliance` to enforce compliance policies by running tests against your Terraform plans.
 - **Continuous Monitoring and Drift Detection**: Implement drift detection tools like `driftctl` to monitor for changes

 #### What is the "Random" provider?
 What is it used for